Sweden during World War II: Impact on domestic politics

 War broke out between Finland and the Soviet Union in November 1939.
 In Sweden, the Liberal, Conservative and Agrarian parties were concerned about a perceived threat from the Soviet Union.
 The Social Democrats were in the main equally concerned.
 Leading social democrats like Rickard Sandler and Torsten Nilsson played a prominent role in mustering support for Finland.
 The Communists were openly loyal to the Soviet Union and supported its Molotov–Ribbentrop Pact with Germany.
 However, when Germany invaded the Soviet Union in June 1941, they swung around to a pro-Allied view.

-Defense of Finland
+Defence of Finland

 When the Soviet Union attacked Finland in November 1939, many Swedes favored some sort of involvement in the conflict, both on a humanitarian and on a military basis.
 Sweden's interest in Finland lay in the fact that Finland had been an integrated part of Sweden for more than six hundred years, with Sweden losing control of its eastern provinces in 1809.
 Despite several pleas from the Finnish government, the Swedish government declined to engage militarily with the Red Army as it advanced during the Winter War.
 However, Sweden declared itself "non-belligerent" rather than neutral during the conflict and as many as 8,000 Swedes voluntarily went to Finland to fight.
 The Swedish government and public also sent food, clothing, medicine, weapons and ammunition to aid the Finns during this conflict.
 This military aid included: